 These cells grow out of control, weakening the bone around the marrow, leading to bone lesions that may cause pain or fractures of the damaged bones.
 Over time, these cancerous cells can spill out of the bone marrow, traveling to other parts of the body and damaging organs.
 The disease can cause anemia and kidney problems.

 Scientists don’t know what causes plasma cells to become malignant, but research suggests several possible culprits, including a genetic abnormality; environmental exposure to herbicides, insecticides, benzene, hair dyes and radiation; inflammation or infection.
 You’re also at an increased risk of developing multiple myeloma if you are 65 or older, male, African American and overweight or obese.
-Your chances go up if you have a family history of the disease.
+Your chances go up even more if you have a family history of the disease.

-People with myeloma may not have any symptoms at first.
+People with multiple myeloma may not have any symptoms at first.
 As the disease becomes more advanced, however, they may experience weakness due to anemia, bone pain and damage to the kidneys.
 Other symptoms of multiple myeloma include:

 Loss of appetite